hindu-comm/weblogs/manasataramgini/2009/06/2009-06-06_the-two-lakulin-s-arya-and-yavana.md

 Cynics (from kuon= dog).
-Another mlechCha scholar Thomas Mcevilley after him came much closer in grasping the Arya-yavana homology, but his prolix tome is so full of factual errors (Ancient Dravidian shaivAgama-s and a Dravidian origin for pAshupata-s\!) that it only tarnishes the skeleton of truth in his thesis.
+Another mlechCha scholar Thomas Mcevilley after him came much closer in grasping the Arya-yavana homology, but his prolix tome is so full of factual errors (Ancient Dravidian shaivAgama-s and a Dravidian origin for pAshupata-s!) that it only tarnishes the skeleton of truth in his thesis.
 The problem, as we have repeatedly stated, is that someone not befuddled by the odious Ibrahimi fog and not lacking understanding of the ancient heathen thought (like most modern